 Please note that unfortunately we are unable to offer alternative dates for the written examinations.

-Following success in the entrance examinations, students are invited back to St Paul’s for interviews and a group activity.
-These cover their subject academic performance, their wider interests and group participation.
+Following success in the entrance examinations, students are invited back to SPGS for interviews in their assessed A Level subjects with an additional general interview with a senior member of staff.
+These cover their subject academic performance, tertiary aspirations, and their wider interests.

 Students may be asked to sit an additional entrance paper in their fifth nominated subject.